aregsar/aregsarblog/blog/2020/configure-laravel-cache-to-use-redis/index.md

 $value = Cache::store('redis2')->get('bar');
 ```

+## changing the default redis store to use a different cache store

-We could also change the `default` setting in `config/cache.php` to use the `redis2` cache store instead of the out of the box `redis` store:
+We could also change the `default` setting in `config/cache.php` to use a different cache store the out of the box `redis` store.

+For instance we can use the `redis2` cache store we added above instead of the out of the box `redis` store:

 ```php
  'default' => 'redis2',